AllegorithmicSAS/materialx_utils/README.md

 To export:
 * Click the plugin button
 * Type in/browse for the location and file you want to export the textures.
-The expected input is the materialX file to write, the textures for it will be written in the same directory as the materialX file
+The expected input is the MaterialX file to write, the textures for it will be written in the same directory as the MaterialX file
 * Click the export button

 When the path is setup you can easily reexport the textures by clicking export again